-Welcome to this fifteenth issue of the QNRF Newsletter.
+Welcome to this 16th edition of the QNRF Newsletter

 Dr Abdul Sattar Al-Taie

 Issue 1 - May 2009